RefresherTowel/docs/pulse/index.md

 **Pulse** is a lightweight, reusable **signal and event system** for GameMaker.

-Designed to be copy-pasted into any project, play nicely with Feather, and stay out of your way when you only need something simple.
+Designed to be dropped directly into any project and used immediately, with only a few lines of code.

 Pulse is part of the **RefresherTowel Games** suite of reusable frameworks for GameMaker.
+All of my frameworks come with extensive documentation and complete integration with Feather to make using them as easy as possible.

 Pulse gives you: